vhvplatform/go-framework/docs/BEGINNER_GUIDE.md

 # Beginner's Guide to Technologies

-This guide explains all the technologies used in go-devtools in simple terms with examples.
+This guide explains all the technologies used in go-framework in simple terms with examples.
 Perfect for developers new to microservices, containers, or these specific tools.

 ## Table of Contents